magento/devdocs/guides/v2.3/graphql/reference/quote-payment-method.md

 No Payment Information Required | `free`
 Purchase Order | `purchaseorder`

-## Set the payment method {#setPaymentMethodOnCart}

-Apply the `setPaymentMethodOnCart`  mutation after setting the shipping address, shipping method and any discounts have been applied to the cart.
+Apply the `setPaymentMethodOnCart`  mutation after setting the shipping address and shipping method, and after applying any discounts to the cart.

-### Syntax
+## Syntax

 `mutation: {setPaymentMethodOnCart(input: SetPaymentMethodOnCartInput): SetPaymentMethodOnCartOutput}}`

-### Example usage
+## Example usage

 The following example assigns the `banktransfer` payment method to the specified cart.